Leonardo (Teenage Mutant Ninja Turtles)

 Leonardo, commonly nicknamed Leo, is a superhero appearing in Teenage Mutant Ninja Turtles comics and related media, and created by American comic book artists Kevin Eastman and Peter Laird.
-He is one of the main characters of the franchise, along with his brothers, Donatello, Raphael, and Michelangelo.
-Leonardo is often depicted as the leader and strategist of the turtles.
+He is one of the main characters of the franchise, along with his brothers, Donatello, Raphael and Michelangelo.
+Leonardo is commonly depicted as the leader and strategist of the turtles.

 Often shown wearing an ocean blue bandana, his signature weapons are a pair of swords (named katanas in many versions of the series).
 He is traditionally portrayed as the most mature and disciplined of the Turtles, displaying a stoic demeanor and a strong sense of responsibility.
 Like his brothers, he is named after an Italian Renaissance artist, in this case Leonardo da Vinci.
 In the original comics, all four of the Turtles wear red masks, but for the creators to tell them apart, he was written and redrawn to have an ocean-blue mask.